What is online learning?

 - Broadband (DSL, Cable, FIOS) is highly recommended.

-- NOTE: The minimum requirements suggested here for hardware and software are those that will allow you to use all the features of the Blackboard learning environment, however, a slow modem and computer may be frustratingly slow to use and may prevent you from using some interactive features of your online course.
+Note: The minimum requirements suggested here for hardware and software are those that will allow you to use all the features of the Canvas learning environment, however, a slow modem and computer may be frustratingly slow to use and may prevent you from using some interactive features of your online course.

 - Windows operating system (95, 98, 2000, NT, XP, or Vista)